cissa-unimelb/info/role-descriptions.md

 - Organising room bookings
 - Responding to messages to our Facebook page
 - Ensuring that all aspects of CISSA are running smoothly, such as making sure all tasks are delegated properly
+- Ensure smooth running of the recruitment process for team officer roles.

 **Attributes of this role could be:**